shuhaowu/projecto/docs/features.rst

 Files
 =====

-Like a dropbox for the team.
-Has a straightforward and RESTful API to work with.
+A simulated file systems for file sharing.
+Straight forward and simple.

-This system needs to be coded.
+This system is currently minimally viable.
+More features will be added soonish.

-Features that need work:
+Wishlist:

-- WebDAV integration
+- WebDAV
-- Commenting on files
+- Integration with things like Dropbox

 Schedule
 ========

 A meeting calendar for the team.

 This system needs to be designed.

-Features that need work:
+Wishlist:

 - CalDAV integration
 - Commenting/voting on meeting times.